 |*SEE PLANT NUTRIENTS FOR INFORMATION ON NUTRIENT MANAGEMENT AND APPLICATION.|

-Although it may be possible to grow tomatoes in southern New England from direct field seeding, production from transplants is the standard practice.
+Tomatoes are transplanted in New England due to the short growing season.
 The key to early fruit production is growing good transplants with plenty of space during the transplant growing stage.
 Adequate spacing produces a short, stocky plant about as wide as it is tall with a good root system.
 Ideally the plants should be spaced on the greenhouse bench so leaves do not touch or overlap during the transplant growing period.
 One ounce of tomato seed will produce about 7,400 plants.

 Sow tomato seed in artificial mix (vermiculite-peat base works well) and maintain uniform moisture and bottom heat at 75°F until emergence.
 Some growers are using compost-based mixes.
 This is especially important for producing organically certified plants.
 Be sure the compost-based mixture is acceptable to the certifier.
 Transplant young seedlings into 2" to 3" plant growing containers when they have two true leaves.
 Alternatively, if there are facilities for producing plug transplants, you may want to experiment with this method for tomatoes.